Devika131681/Pizza-Sales-Performance-Dashboard/README.md

 # 📊 Pizza Sales Performance Dashboard

-This project analyzes pizza sales data using **SQL** for data preparation and **Tableau** for visualization.
-The goal was to design an interactive dashboard that highlights business KPIs, trends, and customer ordering behavior.
+This project analyzes pizza sales data using **SQL** and visualizes insights in **Tableau**.
+It focuses on understanding sales trends, customer behavior, and top-performing products.
+The dashboard helps identify revenue drivers and peak demand periods.

 ---

+## 🚩 Problem Statement
+The business needs a clear view of sales performance and product demand.
+Managers want to track revenue, order behavior, and top products in one interactive dashboard.

+---

 ## 🔑 Key Features

-- **KPI Metrics**: Average Order Value, Total Revenue, Total Pizzas Sold, Profit Margin
+- KPI Metrics: Average Order Value, Total Revenue, Pizzas Sold, Profit Margin
-- **Monthly Revenue Trends** with Month-over-Month Growth (%)
-- **Hourly Sales Distribution** to identify peak demand times
-- **Channel Distribution** (Dine-in, Takeaway, Website, Other)
-- **Top 3 Bestselling Pizzas**
-- **Sales by Category** (Classic, Supreme, Chicken, Veggie)
-- **Basket Size Distribution** (items per order)
+- Monthly revenue trends with MoM growth analysis
+- Sales breakdown by channel, category, and basket size
+- Top & bottom performing pizzas

 ---

-## 🗂 Project Structure

-pizza-sales-dashboard/
-│
-├── sql/
-│ ├── Charts.sql # Queries for charts and insights
-│ └── KPI Queries.sql # Queries for KPI metrics
-│
-├── media/
-│ ├── dashboard-demo.mp4 # Screen recording of Tableau dashboard
-│ └── screenshots/ # Key screenshots from the dashboard
-│
-└── README.md
+## 🗂️ How SQL Fits Here
+- SQL queries were used to calculate KPIs and prepare datasets.
+- Examples: total revenue, sales by category, top/bottom pizzas, and order distributions.

 ---

-## 🖼️ Dashboard Preview
+## 📊 How Tableau is Used
+- Tableau integrates the SQL outputs into interactive visualizations.
+- Filters (Month, Weekday) allow flexible exploration.
+- Charts: line, bar, treemap, donut, pie for multiple perspectives.

 ---

-## 🎥 Demo

----

-## ⚙️ How It Works

-1. **Data Preparation**
-   - SQL queries were used to calculate KPIs and generate insights.
-   - Example queries:
-     - Total Revenue
-     - Total Orders
-     - Sales by Category
-     - Top/Bottom Pizzas

-2. **Visualization in Tableau**
-   - Dashboard built with interactive filters (Month, Weekday).
-   - Visualizations include bar charts, line charts, treemap, donut, and pie.
+## ⭐ Dashboard Highlights
+1. Peak demand occurs at **lunch (12–1 PM)** and **evening (6–8 PM)**.
+2. **Classic & Supreme pizzas** generate the most revenue.
+3. Most customers order **1–3 items**, but larger baskets (4–7 items) drive significant sales.